 So when we arrived at the Six Senses Samui, we noticed the differences.
 After all, for those familiar with the concept of Six Senses, you know that they are big on nature.
 I was lucky enough to interview one of their founders, Sonu and Eva Shivdasani twice on my day-time career as a writer, and I just couldn’t help appreciate their concept and efforts.
 Their natural-loving characters are portrayed in all facets of the resorts’ designs, from the villas to the landscaping all the way to the food they serve to their guests.
 Local and fresh food.
 However, those who followed the hotelier news might have heard that Six Senses Resorts and Spa now has nothing to do with Sonu and Eva (who now own only Soneva Kiri on Koh Kood and other properties under Soneva brand).
 But still, coming here at Six Senses Samui, one place designed by the couple, I can still feel their inner touch to nature that gives this place a unique vibe like no others.

-Compared with the Banyan Tree, this place is humbled by their natural-based, wood-framed designs, but if you are on to nature, I think you will like and maybe getting addicted to the experience here.
-Compared to other of their properties, Six Senses Samui is quite small, consisting of about 70 villas nestled in the tropical and lush landscaping in a tight space of property.
+Compared with the Banyan Tree, this place is humbled by its natural-based, wood-framed designs, but if you are on to nature, I think you will like and maybe getting addicted to the experience here.
+Compared to other of their properties, Six Senses Samui is quite small, consisting of about 70 villas nestled in the tropical and lush landscaping in a tight space of the property.
 After all, the resort sits on the island’s rocky cape.
-Good thing for travelling during low-season like we did was that there were much less people, hence no rush whatsoever.
-There’re just no crowds to beat when we went to the morning yoga class (so fantastic at the beach front sala, fresh air can cure almost everything I believe), or to book/change the spa, or to walk around, and enjoy the uncluttered restaurant at all meals.
+Good thing about travelling during low-season as we did was that there were much fewer people, hence no rush whatsoever.
+There’re just no crowds to beat when we went to the morning yoga class (so fantastic at the beachfront sala, fresh air can cure almost everything I believe), or to book/change the spa, or to walk around, and enjoy the uncluttered restaurant at all meals.
 So quiet and exclusive.
 But then, you might get the rain sometimes.

 Six Senses is also big on fresh food.
-Staff here takes pride on their food and proudly present their breakfast.
+The staff here takes pride in their food and proudly present their breakfast.
 In fact, we found the breakfast at Six Senses Samui a no surprise 😀 for we have been to many of their properties and kinda know what to expect.
 Freshly baked items, superb egg station, homemade jams of all tropical flavours, and their fruit station that prepares the fruits for you per order.
-Their homemade yoghurt, their wild selection of gourmet coffees.
+Their homemade yogurt, their wild selection of gourmet coffees.
 I mean, you get everything you’d dream of for a huge and fresh breakfast right here.

 If you go there, I insist you should at least try their spa treatment.
 Although you won’t be seeing a lot of the view because during the treatment you will be sleeping on your tummy or having your eyes shut.
 But their treatments are one of their highlights.
 Their specially trained therapists are magic.